Skip to Content

 Will my child have one therapist or a team?

-Some providers, like Everyday Independence, use a Key Worker approach.
+Some providers, like Everyday Independence, use a key worker approach.
 This means one therapist gets to know your child and family well while bringing in other therapists, such as occupational therapists, speech pathologists, physiotherapists, behaviour support practitioners, and other practitioners when needed.

 How will you help my child achieve their goals?

 Ask how goals are set, how progress is measured and how support helps your child participate in everyday activities that matter to your family.
+We work with you to set goals, and regularly measure your child’s progress towards these goals to ensure they’re getting the right supports and the best outcomes from their NDIS funding.

-How can a Key Worker help my child develop fine motor skills?
+How can a key worker help my child develop fine motor skills?

 Fine motor skills are the small movements we use every day for activities such as drawing, colouring, using scissors, getting dressed, eating with cutlery and playing with toys.

-If your child needs support with fine motor skills, your Key Worker can help them build confidence and independence through everyday activities and routines.
-Your Key Worker may also bring in an occupational therapist to provide additional support and strategies when needed.
+If your child needs support with fine motor skills, your key worker can help them build confidence and independence through everyday activities and routines.
+Your key worker may also bring in an occupational therapist to provide additional support and strategies when needed.

-Just as importantly, your Key Worker works alongside you.
+Just as importantly, your key worker works alongside you.
 They will show you practical ways to help your child practise and develop their skills during everyday routines at home, childcare, kindergarten and in the community.

 At Everyday Independence, we focus on building skills where life happens.
 By supporting both your child and the people around them, we create more opportunities for learning, practice and success every day.